stevenvergenz/html-palette/README.md

 ### color([newcolor])

 The getter/setter function for the picker's currently selected color.
 If called with no arguments, i.e. `color()`, the method returns an object with properties `r, g, b`, `h, s, v`, and `hex`, corresponding to the three color representations noted above.
-If called with one argument, i.e. `color(newcolor)`, the selection color is set to the specified color (in any of the three representations), and the color callback is called.
+If called with one argument, i.e. `color(newcolor)`, the selection color is set to the specified color (in any of the three representations), and the color callback is called if supplied.

-### redraw()

-Redraws the palette canvas.
-Only necessary after changing the `radial` property in the vanilla version.

 ### destroy()

-Remove the color picker from the DOM, and unregister the click listener on the trigger element.
+Unregister the click listener on the trigger element.